Breaking GUT Groups in F-Theory

-What about the second scenario, i.e. models with global $U(1)$ symmetries of the type we discussed above?
+One should be careful with the fluxes however.
+In order to get only an $H_u$ on $\Sigma_{H_u}$ and an $H_d$ on $\Sigma_{H_d}$, we want a non-zero hypercharge flux through these components.
+As we discussed earlier, the hypercharge flux is always orthogonal to homology classes dual to linear combinations of $c_1$ and $t$, so the equation for $\Sigma_{H_u}$ cannot simply be a polynomial in the $a_i$.
+If we appropriately factor the $a_i$ (restricted to $S$), then in principle we can evade this constraint.
+It is not hard to see that with the above expressions, the hypercharge flux through $\Sigma_{H_u}$ and $\Sigma_{H_d}$ must be equal and opposite.
+In the above factorization this requires $\alpha_4\not = 1$, and thus reintroduces dimension five proton decay through massive triplets propagating on $\Sigma_{H_d}$, unless we also ensure that there are no simultaneous solutions to $a_5=0$ and $\alpha_4=0$.

+If one insists on extra $U(1)$ symmetries, then what are the possibilities for preventing dimension five proton decay?
 Embedding in $SO(10)$ does not really help because the ${\bf 16}^4$ contains a singlet.
 One could try to hope embedding in $E_6$ (and breaking to $SU(5)_{GUT}$ by turning on a $U(1)\times U(1)$ bundle) will work, because the ${\bf 27}^4$ does not contain a singlet.
-On closer inspection it turns out the extra $U(1)$ symmetry is not sufficient to prevent all dimension five operators, which can still be generated through triplet exchange \cite{Pati:1996fn}.
-It is conceivable that by further embedding in $E_7$ or $E_8$, sufficient $U(1)$ symmetries are available, but we have not investigated this.
+It has been argued that the extra $U(1)$ symmetry is not sufficient to prevent all dimension five operators, which can still be generated through triplet exchange \cite{Pati:1996fn}.
+It seems that by further embedding in $E_7$ or $E_8$, sufficient $U(1)$ symmetries are available.
+We still need to explain how such symmetries are broken since they should not survive at low energies.
+We explained some options for breaking extra $U(1)$'s in subsection \ref{ExtraU(1)s}.